-Finally, our resource significantly extends TF regulatory networks with considerably more extensive ChIP-Seq coverage and constructs additional networks from more recent assays such as eCLIP and Hi-C. For a few prominent cancer types (eg blood and liver cancer), these provide cell type specific networks in model tumor and normal cells, enabling direct measurement of potential regulatory changes in oncogenesis.
-Furthermore, a prevailing paradigm has held for decades that at least a subpopulation of tumor cells have the ability to self-renew, differentiate, and regenerate, in a manner that is similar to stem cells17.
-Hence, the top-tier cell line H1-hESC can serve as a valuable comparison when investigating the degree to which a oncogenic transformation moves towards or away from a stem-cell-like state.
-More generally, our network can better explain cancer-specific expression patterns in tumors from resources such as TCGA, and it also helps reveal key regulators that drive large-scale tumor-to-normal expression changes.
+Finally, our resource significantly extends TF regulatory networks with comprehensive ChIP-seq coverage across cell-types and constructs additional networks from more recent assays such as eCLIP and Hi-C. For a few prominent cancer types (e.g. blood and liver cancer), these provide cell type specific networks in model tumor and normal cells, enabling direct measurement of potential regulatory changes in oncogenesis.
+Furthermore, a prevailing paradigm has held for decades that at least a subpopulation of tumor cells have the ability to self-renew, differentiate, and regenerate, in a manner that is similar to stem cells23.
+Hence, the top-tier cell line H1-hESC can serve as a valuable comparison when investigating the degree to which an oncogenic transformation moves towards or away from a stem-cell-like state.
+More generally, our network can better explain cancer specific expression patterns in tumors from cancer resources such as TCGA, and it also helps reveal key regulators that drive large-scale tumor-to-normal expression changes.

-We combined the ENCODE networks with the compact annotation sets and mutational burdening (from the enhanced background model) to propose a step-wise prioritizing scheme to highlight key mutations associated with cancer progression.
+We combined the ENCODE networks with the compact annotation sets and mutational burdening analysis (from the enhanced background model) to propose a step-wise prioritizing scheme that highlights key mutations associated with cancer progression.
 We validated the functional impact of prioritized mutations and elements using focused experiments such as shRNA RNA-seq and luciferase assays.
-Such prioritization serves as an illustration of how the new ENCODEC resource can immediately be used to help analyze existing cancer mutation data and cancer-associated gene expression.
+Such prioritization serves as an illustration of how the new EN-CODEC resource can immediately be used to help analyze existing cancer mutation data and cancer-associated gene expression.

-More accurate BMR estimation with ENCODE data improves the detection of variant recurrence
+ENCODE data allows more accurate BMR estimation (for better cancer driver detection)

 One of the most powerful ways of identifying key elements in cancer genomes is through mutation recurrence analysis to discover regions that harbor more mutations than expected.
-However, developing an expectation is non-trivial – the somatic mutation process can be influenced by numerous confounders (in the form of both external genomic factors and local sequence context factors), and these can result in false conclusions if not appropriately corrected.
+However, developing an expectation is non-trivial – the somatic mutation process can be influenced by numerous confounders (in the form of both external genomic factors and local sequence context factors), and these can result in false conclusions if not appropriately corrected16.
 Hence, we demonstrate how to integrate extensive ENCODE data to construct an accurate background mutation rate model in a wide range of cancer types.

-We address this issue in a cancer-cohort-specific manner (see supplement).
+We address this issue in a cancer-cohort-specific manner (see suppl.).
 Specifically, we separated the whole genome into bins (1Mb) and calculated bin-wise mutation counts.
 We used a negative binomial regression of the mutation counts against 475 genomic features across 229 cell types, including replication timing, chromatin accessibility, Hi-C, and expression profiles.
-In contrast to methods that use data from unmatched cell types, our approach automatically selects the most relevant features, thereby providing considerable improvements in BMR estimation (Fig 2A).
+In contrast to methods that use data from unmatched cell types, our approach automatically selects the most relevant features, thereby providing considerable improvements in BMR estimation (Fig. 2A).
 For example, using matched replication timing data in multiple cancer types significantly outperforms using just replication timing data from the unmatched HeLa-S3 cell line.
-Moreover, combining many different genomic features significantly improves the estimation accuracy upon this (Fig 2 B).
-The weightings of the features in the model are consistent with our expectations: for instance, for breast cancer, we observed elevated mutation rates in regions with the repressive mark H3K9me3 and a reduced mutation rate in regions with the activating, enhancer-associated mark H3K27ac11,18,19.
-Also, due to the correlated nature of genomic features across cell types, even approximate matching of a specific cancer type to a particular ENCODE cell line can still improve BMR estimation (see supplement).
+Moreover, combining many different genomic features significantly improves the estimation accuracy upon this (Fig. 2B).
+The weightings of the features in the model are consistent with our expectations: for instance, for breast cancer, we observed elevated mutation rates in regions with the repressive mark H3K9me3 and a reduced mutation rate in regions with the activating, enhancer-associated mark H3K27ac13-15.
+Also, due to the correlated nature of genomic features across cell types, even approximate matching of a specific cancer type to a particular ENCODE cell line can still improve BMR estimation (see suppl.).
 Hence, our analyses may easily be extended to many cancer types.

-A focused, compact annotation increases power in detecting recurrent variants
+A focused, compact annotation increases power for detecting cancer drivers